 Inevitably, there are going to be some cases that won't fit any rule-even the all-purpose rule given above.
-The player-characters are trying to bluff their way past a gate guard.
-What's the chance he'll see through their bluff?
+The player-characters are tiptoeing past the sleeping Orc sentry.
+What's the chance he'll wake up?
 There is no characteristic or ability you can really apply here.
 You just have to assign a percentage chance and roll the dice.

 If this seems arbitrary or even unfair, it shouldn't be.
 The reason why FRP games have to have a GamesMaster is so that there's someone to adjudicate the chance of things like that.
 All you need to do is give the situation a little thought first.
-If that guard is a decent sentry, you'd allow maybe a 75% chance of him raising the alarm.
-If you decide he's drunk on duty, that might be nearer 5%.
+If that Orc is a decent sentry, you'd allow maybe a 75% chance of him waking up.
+If you decide he's snoring in a drunken stupor, that might be nearer 5%.
 The outcome of the roll could surprise you as much as it does the players-but that's part of the fun of roleplaying!